solidity-labs-io/forge-proposal-simulator/docs/type-check/example.md

 The above contract is already deployed on the Sepolia testnet, and it will check that the correct contract is deployed by verifying the bytecode of the Sepolia contract with the local bytecode of the `ExampleTypeCheck` contract.

-Assuming npm packages are already installed and environment variables are added in the [Setup guide](./introduction.md#setting-up).
+Check that npm packages are already installed and environment variables are added.
+If they aren't, see the [setup guide](./introduction.md#setting-up) for instructions.

 Make sure to allow read access to `Addresses.json`, `TypeCheckAddresses.json`, and the `artifact` folder inside `foundry.toml`.